 Hearst Castle has a unique charm that everyone needs to experience at least once in their lifetime.
-And you’re in luck as they have a few special Hearst Castle tours!
-As a perfect day trip in California, my mother and I visited La Cuesta Encantada aka Hearst Castle back in June 2010.
-We took the 3.5-hour drive from Los Angeles to San Simeon, CA. And let me tell you, it was completely worth it.
+And you’re in luck as they have Hearst Castle tours that attract over 700,000 visitors a year.
+You may be asking, where is Hearst Castle?
+Located in San Simeon, California, about four hours south of the bay area, and four hours north of Los Angeles, it’s a perfect centrally located day trip in California.
+My mother and I visited La Cuesta Encantada, aka Hearst Castle, back in June 2010.
 Hearst Castle is an unbelievably enchanting place to visit.
-Being that I’ll be visiting Europe in just over a month I wanted to take a moment to focus on a stateside travel destination.
+Being that I’ll be visiting Europe in just over a month, I wanted to take a moment to focus on a stateside travel destination.

 Hearst Castle History

 Designed by architect Julia Morgan, Hearst Castle’s history begins as a residence for newspaper titan William Randolph Hearst between 1919 and 1947.
 He called the estate “La Cuesta Encantada,” which is Spanish for The Enchanted Hill.
 By 1947, the estate has a twin-towered main building, three guesthouses, and 127 acres of gardens, fountains, and pools.
 After Hearst’s death in 1951, the castle became a California State Park in 1958.
 Since then, it has operated as the Hearst San Simeon State Historical Monument, which includes the estate, as well as an art and antique collection.

 The Neptune and Roman Pools at La Cuesta Encantada